Everything you need to know about travel to New Zealand in our comprehensive 2023 New Zealand travel guide.

-If none of this fancies you then why not head to the Bay of Islands only a short drive from Auckland to take in some sunshine and fresh oysters followed by a trip to the top of New Zealand, Cape Reinga.
+If none of this fancies you then why not head to the Bay of Islands only a short drive from Auckland to take in some sunshine and fresh oysters?
+Follow this up with a trip you’ll not soon forget to the top of New Zealand, Cape Reinga.

 New Zealand is probably the most surprising country you can visit as it is jam-packed full of adventure, landscapes and friendly locals.
 Do yourself a favour and get there ASAP!